Fred-org/FRED-docs/source/Control/Input Parameters.rst

 White spaces
 ````````````````````````````````````````````

-In general, white spaces (spaces, tabs, etc.) are ignored not considered.
+In general, white spaces (spaces, tabs, etc.) are ignored and discarded.
 Exception is the definition of strings (names, paths, etc.) where white space is preserved.

 Comments